coco-team/cocoSim-deprecated/README.md

 # CoCoSim #

-CoCoSim is a modular, integrated analysis framework for Simulink(c) models.
-It consists of a compiler and an interface to backend solvers (model checkers):
+CoCoSim is a modular, integrated analysis framework for Simulink and Stateflow models.
+It consists of a compiler and an interface to backend safety verifiers (model checkers):

-* **Compiler**: It modularly compiles a Simulink(c) model (+ design property) into [Lustre](https://en.wikipedia.org/wiki/Lustre_(programming_language) code.
+* **Compiler**: It modularly compiles a Simulink(c) model (+ design property) into a synchoronous dataflow program.
 An earlier version of this module was developed by Claire Pagetti, Thomas Loquen and Eric Noulard at ONERA (France).
-The current version is a complete re-implimentation by Arnaud Dieumegard (CMU) and Temesghen Kahsai (NASA Ames / CMU).
+The current version is a complete re-implimentation done at NASA Ames and CMU led by Temesghen Kahsai (NASA Ames / CMU).
 * **Model Checker**: In principle CoCoSim can use any model checker for Lustre code.
 The current version of CoCoSim can use either: [Zustre](https://github.com/lememta/zustre), [Kind2](https://github.com/kind2-mc/kind2) or [Eldarica](https://github.com/uuverifiers/eldarica) as the backend model checkers.

 CoCoSim is currently under development.
 We welcome any feedback and bug report.